 - 1. Shut down the engine, and remove the key from the ignition. - 2.
 Loosen the drive chain.
-Refer to Loosening Reel Drive Chain, page 524. - 3.
+Refer to Loosening Reel Drive Chain, page 528. - 3.
 Remove the drive sprocket.
-Refer to Removing Reel Drive Sprocket, page 526. - 4.
-Mark the hydraulic lines (A) and their locations in the motor (B) to ensure correct reinstallation. - 5.
-Disconnect the hydraulic lines (A) at the motor (B).
+Refer to Removing Reel Drive Sprocket, page 530. - 4.
+Mark hydraulic lines (A) and their locations in the motor (B) to ensure correct reinstallation. - 5.
+Disconnect hydraulic lines (A) at motor (B).
 Cap or plug open ports and lines. - 6.
 Remove four nuts and bolts (C), and remove the motor (B).
-Retrieve the spacer (if installed) from between the motor (B) and the motor mount. - 7.
-If motor is being replaced, remove hydraulic fittings from old motor and install in new motor using the same orientation.
-Refer to 8 Reference, page 569 for fitting installation guidelines.
+Retrieve the spacer (if installed) from between motor (B) and the motor mount. - If the motor is being replaced, remove the hydraulic fittings from the old motor and install them in the new motor using the same orientations.
+Refer to 8 Reference, page 577 for torque specifications.

-Figure 5.313: Reel Motor and Hoses
+Figure 5.292: Reel Motor and Hoses